One Day in Key West Travel Guide Pins 1

 Several quirky museums will also invite you for a visit (more on this in the next section).

-Here are the most interesting – Instagramable if you wish – spots you should check out:
+Here are the most interesting – Instagramable if you wish – spots you should check out in one day in Key West.

 The Mile 0 Marker